SFDO-Tooling/CumulusCI/docs/robot_new.rst

    $ cci task run robot --suites robot/<ProjectName>/tests/create_contact.robot

 .. note::
    Make sure to `set a default org <https://cumulusci.readthedocs.io/en/main/scratch_orgs.html#set-a-default-org>`_, or supply the ``--org`` argument on the command line.
-If you haven't created a scratch org yet, running the ``robot`` task creates one for you.
+If you haven't created a scratch org yet, the ``robot`` task creates one for you.

-The output will be similar to this.
+The output is similar to this.

 .. code-block:: console